Cthullu/ansible/README.md

 ## Content of the Image

-In addition to the base Alpine OS and Ansible, a small number of selected Ansible roles and/or collections is installed.
+In addition to the base Alpine OS and Ansible and ARA, a small number of selected Ansible roles and/or collections is installed.

 Furthermore, the following packages are installed: